zachalam/BitFact/docs/guide/install.md

 ## Install BitFact
-The quickest way to use BitFact is to install it from a package manager.
-Currently BitFact is available in **🗄️ npm** and **🧶 yarn** flavours.
+The quickest way to use BitFact is to install it from a node package manager.
+Currently BitFact is supported in both **🗄️ npm** and **🧶 yarn** flavours.

+- BitFact can be installed either **globally** or **locally**.
+- The library comes with a command line tool and programmatic support.

 ### Using NPM
 https://www.npmjs.com/package/bitfact
 ```
-npm i --save bitfact
+npm install -g bitfact
 ```

 ### Using Yarn
 https://yarnpkg.com/package/bitfact
 ```
-yarn add bitfact
+yarn global add bitfact
 ```